iotaledger/hive.go/refseri/README.md

 If struct or pointer type implements `encoding.BinaryMarshaller` and `encoding.BinaryUnmarshaller`, then the method is used for serialization and deserialization.
 The interfaces are defined in standard Go libraries.
 The resulting bytes are serialized as a regular slice of bytes, therefore the serialized value is prefixed with the number of bytes the structure has been serialized to.
-During theserialization the length is used to read necessary number of bytes, and then those bytes are passed to `UnmarshalBinary` method.
+During the serialization the length is used to read necessary number of bytes, and then those bytes are passed to `UnmarshalBinary` method.

 ### `reflectionserializer.BinarySerializer`